Samuel-Fiddis/mosaic/README.md

 # Mosaic App

-A single page webapp for image adjustment and the creation of mosaci images.
+A single page webapp for image adjustment and the creation of mosaic images.

 ![Advanced Search Example](images/example.png)